DataONEorg/dataone-cnpg/README.md

 > [!CAUTION]
 > Make sure you have provided the correct credentials in the secret, along with `dbUser` and `dbName`, BEFORE you create the cluster.
 Changing these values, and doing a `helm upgrade` after the cluster has been created, will NOT update those values in the existing Postgres database!

+## Importing Data

+Data can be imported from other PostgreSQL databases.
+The scenarios supported by this chart are:

+1. Streaming Replication (same major versions)
+   - Involves replication from an existing, binary-compatible PostgreSQL instance in the same cluster
+   - major versions must be EQUAL for the source cluster and the destination cluster
+2. Automated `pg_dump` and `pg_restore` import (works with mis-matched major versions)
+   - import a database from an existing PostgreSQL cluster, even if located outside Kubernetes
+   - PostgreSQL major version for the source cluster must be LESS THAN OR EQUAL TO that of the destination cluster

+Each of these is discussed in more detail below:

+### 1. PostgreSQL major versions are EQUAL for the source cluster and the destination cluster

+This approach uses `pg_basebackup` to create a PostgreSQL cluster by cloning an existing (and binary-compatible) one of the same major version, through the streaming replication protocol.
+See the [CloudNative PG documentation](https://cloudnative-pg.io/documentation/current/bootstrap/#bootstrap-from-a-live-cluster-pg_basebackup), and particularly note the warnings and the Requirements section!

+Steps:

+1. Ensure that the source PostgreSQL cluster is configured to allow replication connections from the destination cluster.
+This typically requires:
+   1. modifying the `pg_hba.conf` file to include an entry that permits replication connections from the IP address or hostname of the new CNPG cluster; e.g.:

+      ```shell
+      # TYPE     DATABASE       USER        ADDRESS             METHOD
+      host       replication    metacat     192.168.0.0/32      md5
+      ```

+   2. In the Bitnami PostgreSQL pod, log into `psql` as the `postgres` admin user:
+       ```shell
+       $ psql -U postgres
+       psql (17.5)
+       Type "help" for help.
+       ```

+       ...and do the following:

+       ```sql
+       -- grant `REPLICATION` privileges to the user defined in 'dbUser'
+       -- (e.g. for "metacat"):
+       ALTER ROLE metacat WITH REPLICATION;

+       SELECT * FROM pg_create_physical_replication_slot('cnpg_slot');
+       ```

+### 2. PostgreSQL major version for the source cluster is LESS THAN OR EQUAL TO that of the destination cluster

+This approach uses `pg_restore` as part of the initial cluster creation, or it can be applied to an existing, empty cluster, using `pg_dump` and `pg_restore`.
+See the [CloudNative PG documentation](https://cloudnative-pg.io/documentation/current/database_import/) for more information.
+(Not yet implemented in this helm chart.)

 ## Development